-4.1.4.
-Psychiatric Inpatient Hospital Professional Services: CCR Title 9, §1810.237.1
+4.1.4 Psychiatric Inpatient Hospital Professional Services: CCR Title 9, §1810.237.1

 Psychiatric Inpatient Hospital Professional Services means specialty mental health services provided to a beneficiary by a licensed mental health professional with hospital admitting privileges while the beneficiary is in a hospital receiving psychiatric inpatient hospital services.
 Psychiatric inpatient hospital professional services do not include all specialty mental health services that may be provided in an inpatient setting.
 Psychiatric inpatient hospital services include only those services provided for the purpose of evaluating and managing the mental disorder that resulted in the need for psychiatric inpatient hospital services.
 Psychiatric inpatient hospital professional services do not include routine hospital services or hospital-based ancillary services.
-Claims for professional services should be submitted in the same manner as fee-for-service Medi-Cal claims for individual and group providers, as discussed in Section 5.10.0.
+MHPs reimburse professional services provided in both SD/MC and FFS/MC hospitals and submit claims for federal reimbursement to the SD/MC claiming system using the 837P.